- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 No. of deductee records in e-TDS/TCS return Upload charges (exclusive of GST) * GST as applicable

-All transactions liable for TDS will have tax deduction at a higher percent of 20% if the Permanent Account Number (PAN) of the payees is not available.
+All transactions liable for TDS will have a tax deduction at a higher rate of 20% if the Permanent Account Number (PAN) of the payees is not available.

 It can be filed manually.